 First, gently rinse your mouth with warm salt water.
 This helps clean the area and can reduce the risk of infection.
 If you managed to find the piece of tooth that broke off, save it in a small container with milk or your own saliva and bring it with you to your appointment.
 If the chipped tooth has a sharp or jagged edge, you can cover it with a piece of sugar-free gum or dental wax to protect your tongue and the inside of your cheek from getting cut.
 Applying a cold compress to the outside of your mouth can also help reduce any swelling.

-Managing Pain at Home
+How to Manage Chipped Tooth Pain at Home

 A chipped tooth doesn’t always hurt, but if you’re feeling some pain, you can take an over-the-counter pain reliever like acetaminophen.
 Just be sure to follow the dosage instructions on the package and avoid placing aspirin directly on your gums, as it can burn the tissue.
 Continuing to rinse with salt water can also provide some relief.
 If you have swelling, an ice pack held against your cheek for 15-minute intervals will help keep it down and numb the area a bit.
 These steps are just for managing discomfort until you can get professional dental services.